SMerrony/dashera/DEVELOP.md

 The GUI toolkit used for DasherG (go-gtk) now seems to be unmaintained and it is probably a good time to leave Gtk2 behind.

+## Objects

+I've wasted too much time taking a 'purist' approach to making things objects.
+DasherA is only ever going to be single-session, there will only ever be a single connection/terminal etc.
+Henceforth, try to use objects only where required, elsewhere a traditional Ada procedural approach works just fine.

 ## Major Elements

 * Cell - a single ASCII character and it's Dasher attributes